mdranger/chain3j/docs/source/smart_contracts.rst

 This will create a new instance of the smart contract on the Ethereum blockchain using the supplied credentials, and constructor parameter values.

-The *<initialValue>* parameter is only required if your smart contract accepts Ether on construction.
+The *<initialValue>* parameter is only required if your smart contract accepts Mc on construction.
 This requires the Solidity
 `payable <http://solidity.readthedocs.io/en/develop/frequently-asked-questions.html?highlight=payable#how-do-i-initialize-a-contract-with-only-a-specific-amount-of-wei>`_
 modifier to be present in the contract.